-Foreign exchange and interest rate exposures are continually monitored.
+Currency and foreign exchange rates exposures are continually monitored.
 Foreign exchange risk is largely managed at a local level by matching the currency in which income and expenses are transacted and also the currencies of the underlying assets and liabilities.